 Are Vanity Metrics Dead?
 How to Measure True Campaign Impact

-ChatGPT said: Vanity metrics aren’t dead—they’re just supporting signals.
+Vanity metrics aren’t dead—they’re just supporting signals.
 In 2025, true campaign impact is measured by outcome-driven KPIs like pipeline growth, revenue, and customer value, not just likes or impressions.

 9/25/20253 min read